 Students may tailor their choice of elective courses toward one of three specified tracks (course space permitting): Forensic Biology-DNA Analysis, Forensic Chemistry-Toxicology or Forensic Medicine-Death Investigation.
-Successful completion of the designated track examination will appear on the student's transcript and each student who completes a specified track will receive a letter from a member of the Graduate Student Committee stating that the necessary coursework and competency exam for the designated track have been successfully completed.
-Additionally, students striving to attain specialty track status must complete their thesis in a related area.
+Successful completion of the designated track will appear on the student's transcript and each student who completes a specified track will receive a letter from a member of the Graduate Student Committee stating that the necessary requirements for the designated track have been successfully completed.